hchenqide/ThesisNotes/chrono.md

 # chronological backtracking

-cases:
-- assign a new variable at a lower level
-- reassign a variable at a lower level
-- reassign a variable with negation at a lower level (reassignment always happen at a lower level than current level)

 each variable has its actual level trace is a list of assignments that happened on each decision levels, but each assignment has an actual level repropagate_queue is a list of variables that are reassigned and need to be repropagated